 Some people may enjoy falling leaves in autumn, but when wet they can become a hazard for drivers, making roads slippery and unpredictable.
 Similarly, blustery winds can cause branches and twigs to end up in the road, often unexpectedly.

-Driving in Autumn can present a new set of issues compared to the summer, with appropriate checks risks can be reduced which will help keep costs down.
+Driving in Autumn can present a new set of issues compared to the summer, with appropriate checks risks can be reduced which will help save your business money.